-As we move into the summer months, it is important to understand the connection between asthma and air quality.
+May is National Asthma and Allergy Awareness Month.
+This month we also observe Air Quality Awareness Week because it is important to understand the connection between asthma and air quality.
+Research shows that air pollution undermines asthma control for people in cities and towns all over the country.
 While air pollution does not cause asthma, it can definitely trigger asthma symptoms or an asthma attack if you already have this condition.

 Air Pollutants and Asthma

-When it comes to aggravating asthma symptoms there are two key air pollutants, ozone (found in smog) and particle pollution (found in haze, smoke, and dust).
+When it comes to aggravating asthma symptoms, there are two key air pollutants: ozone and particle pollution.
+Ozone can be found in air pollutants like smog.
+Particle pollution is found in smaller air particle pollutants like haze, smoke, and dust.

-Ozone, a gas, contributes to smog and is more common in cities where there are a lot of cars.
-It is also more common in the summer months when intense sunlight and heat convert a mixture of tailpipe and power plant emissions with other chemicals resulting in unhealthy air.
+Ozone is a gas that contributes to smog and is more common in cities where there are a lot of cars.
+During summer months when sunlight and heat convert a mixture of tailpipe and power plant emissions with other chemicals resulting in unhealthy air, smog can be intense.

-Particle pollution can occur any time of the year and can be worse near busy roads, during rush hour and around factories.
+Particle pollution can occur at any time of the year.
+It is usually worse near busy roads, and during rush hour around factories.
 It can also be high when there is smoke in the air from wood stoves, fireplaces, or burning vegetation.